-The guide to North Market starts with basics (map, directions, parking, opening hours), and then we will visit it.
-Let’s begin!
+The guide to North Market (Shuk Tzafon) starts with the basics (map, directions, parking, opening hours), and then we will visit it.

-Similarly to Tel Aviv Port Market, it is also a small market in an air-conditioned building with lots of restaurants and top-notch products.
+Similarly to Tel Aviv Port Market, it is also a small market in an air-conditioned building with many restaurants and top-notch products.

 North Market is located in Northern Tel Aviv, hence the name.
 The full address is 20 Raoul Wallenberg Street.

 Let me start by saying that locating free parking in this area is almost impossible.
-Finding empty parking places on the street (blue and white curb) is also rare.
+Finding empty parking places on the street (blue and white curbs) is also rare.

 Sunday – Thursday: 10:00 – 22:00